Prime Sports: Early history

-The group's history traces back to the original Prime Ticket (now Bally Sports West), a Los Angeles-based sports network that launched on October 19, 1985.
+The group's history traces back to the original Prime Ticket (now Angels Broadcast Television), a Los Angeles-based sports network that launched on October 19, 1985.
 The channel was founded as a joint venture between Jerry Buss, majority owner of the Los Angeles Lakers and Los Angeles Kings, and cable television pioneer Bill Daniels, who held a minority ownership interest in both professional sports franchises, which carried most of their NBA and NHL games on the network.
 Prime Ticket was headquartered in a small office building across the street from the Great Western Forum in Inglewood, then the home stadium of the Kings and Lakers.

 Prime Ticket caught on with cable subscribers in Southern California as it was founded at the height of the Lakers' 1980s championship run, and later got a boost from the trade of Wayne Gretzky to the Kings in 1988.
 It was also unique among regional sports networks, in that it operated as a basic cable channel, instead of a premium service as many of the RSNs operating at the time did.

 Within a few years, Daniels bought out most of Buss's shares in Prime Ticket and became the channel's majority owner.
 In 1989, Daniels partnered with cable television provider Tele-Communications Inc. to form a new group of regional sports networks.
 Prime Ticket served as the flagship charter network, joined by the Prime Sports Network (now AT&T SportsNet Rocky Mountain), an owned-and-operated outlet based in Denver, near TCI's corporate headquarters in the suburb of Englewood.
 The partnership also purchased Dallas-based Home Sports Entertainment and its share of Orlando-based Sunshine Network.
 HSE had been in operation since 1983, while Sunshine had debuted in 1988.
 These four networks formed the cornerstones of the Prime Network group, along with several others already owned by TCI.
 Prime quickly obtained rights to the Pac-10 Conference football and secured affiliation agreements with other major regional sports networks including Home Team Sports (Baltimore), MSG Network (New York), New England Sports Network (Boston), and Pro-Am Sports System (Detroit) Prime formed a partnership with Raycom Sports that allowed to two companies to jointly-bid on rights and gave Prime the right to broadcast out-of-market games that Raycom already held rights to.
 Through this partnership Prime broadcast sporting events from the Southwest and Big Eight conferences.